imjoseangel/RHCE/Readme.md

 chgrp apache /etc/httpd/conf/userpasswords
 ```
 Together with AuthUserFile, you can use AuthGroupFile and Require group.
 Content of the group file is: `cat /etc/httpd/conf/grouppasswords: groupname: user1 user2 user3`.
-These users must be in userpasswords file
+These users must be in userpasswords file.

 ## Virtual Hosts
 ```bash